 Enrolling in a master's degree in English online offers graduate students the chance to fine-tune their education and specialize their skills in a profession of their choice.
-The advanced skills obtained in research, critical analysis, and writing present students with a variety of career options after graduation.
+The advanced skills gained in research, critical analysis, and writing prepare students for various career options after graduation.

 AccreditedSchoolsOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.